zhinst/laboneq-applications/examples/guide-building-blocks.md

 options = amplitude_rabi.options()
 options.create_experiment.count = 10

-# here we catch the exception such that the notebook runs through
+# here we catch the exception so that the notebook can keep executing
 try:
     rabi_tb = amplitude_rabi.experiment_workflow(
         session,